To start, make sure you understand health insurance terminology. The federal government has a glossary for your reference.

 Many hospitals have policies in place to offer free or reduced-price care for those who are uninsured.
 Hospital and clinic social workers or billing departments can often help identify sources of low- or no-cost care in your community and help you apply for Medicaid/Medicare and other local programs.

-Even if you or your loved one with Marfan syndrome or a related disorder does not have health insurance, a hospital must stabilize anyone in an emergency.
+Even if you or your loved one with Marfan syndrome or a related condition does not have health insurance, a hospital must stabilize anyone in an emergency.
 If you have a medical emergency, do not hesitate to go to the nearest hospital emergency room.

 Educate yourself about Marfan syndrome features and complications by reading the information on this website and contacting our help center (800-8-MARFAN, ext.
 126 or on our Ask a Question page.)